haypers/startup/notes.md

 ## AWS Notes

 I setup my account, and bookmarked the dash.
+I should rebuild my personal website when I have the chance.

 ## HTML Notes